cdb84/oximeter/README.md

 - [ ] Add C/C++ sources so that we don't have to rely on Python and Python Alone
 - [ ] Write a better server daemon
+- [ ] Use only libraries that Python3.4 for Windows is comfortable with :/

 ### Pipe Dreams